Want a Raise? What Your Boss and HR Won't Tell You

 1. Improve professional skills

-2. Enhance language abilities
+2. Enhance language skills

-3. Increase financial literacy and passive income
+3. Build financial literacy and passive income

-• Never invest with borrowed money
+• Never invest with borrowed money.

 See you next time.